Relative Auslander--Gorenstein Pairs: Relative Gorenstein-Auslander Pairs

-Now combining the previous results we obtain a characterization of relative Auslander pairs in terms of the existence of a $d$-tilting-cotilting module with relative (co)dominant dimension with respect to $Q$ greater or equal to $d$.
+Now combining the previous results we obtain a characterization of relative $n$-Auslander pairs in terms of the existence of a $d$-tilting $(n-d)$-cotilting module with the property that the sum of relative dominant dimension with respect to $Q$ with the relative codominant dimension with respect to $Q$ is greater or equal to $n$.